The Work, Home-School Juggling Act

 - Be realistic!
 Plan to work with a stream of interruptions.
 You’re unlikely to have the luxury of working exclusively and only afterwards dealing with kids.
 Work expectations have to be different from the outset to avoid feeling stressed about how little you’re achieving compared to usual.
 Expect less so that you avoid working round the clock to stay on top of things.

 - Talk to your manager about how you’re getting on and about your work.
 Be honest about how much you can achieve, without it being at a significant cost to you or your family.
 See my insights for managers about useful conversations to have with employees to maintain psychological wellbeing.
 This will help you lead the call if they’re struggling to think holistically.
+Be aware too of gender inequalities!
+Check out more about this here.

 - Create ground rules and a schedule for your kids